 Regardless of which technology is used, the battery pack will last for many years and miles – many first-generation Prius remain on the road today after 20 years of driving.
-And if you buy a new Toyota Hybrid, it comes with up to 11 years’ unlimited mileage warranty on the Hybrid battery pack thanks to Toyota’s Hybrid Health Check scheme.
+And if you buy a new Toyota self charging Hybrid, it comes with up to 11 years’ unlimited mileage warranty on the Hybrid battery pack thanks to Toyota’s Hybrid Health Check scheme.
 So you can enjoy complete peace of mind with no worries.

 Toyota is already conducting research and development of its next-generation batteries, which will take another step forward in terms of size, weight and storage capacity.

 This claim was published in print and online by the Mail on Sunday.
 It said the industrial site in Sudbury, Canada, that produces nickel used in all kinds of industrial applications, including Toyota battery packs, had polluted the landscape to such an extent that it resembled the arid surface of the moon.